 10 Reasons Why Teddy Bear Vine is Dying and How to Revive It

-Teddy Bear Vine is dying due poor growing conditions like incorrect watering, improper feeding, too little light, cold drafts, poor quality soil, root-rot, pest infestations among others.
+Teddy Bear Vine is dying due to root-rot, pest infestations, inconsistent watering, nutrients deficiency, insufficient light, drafts, dry air, poor quality soil among others.

-The Teddy Bear Vine is a succulent vine which bears oval-shaped, hairy (velvet-like) leaves with purple undersides and is one of the beautiful hanging succulents for indoors.
+The Teddy Bear Plant is a popular succulent vine which bears oval-shaped, hairy (velvet-like) leaves with purple undersides and is one of the best hanging succulents for both indoor and outdoor growing.

 Teddy Bear Vine which is known by the botanical names Cyanotis kewensis and Cyanotis beddomei is a relative of Cyanotis somaliensis (Pussy Ears Vine) which bears larger leaves with pale grey hairs.

-Teddy Bear Vine prospers in bright indirect light with 4-6 hours of morning or late afternoon sunshine, average warmth of 15-270C, humidity of 50-55% and moderately moist, fertile, succulents mix coupled with regular feeding during the growing season.
-Learn more on how to grow and care for Teddy Bear Vine (Cyanotis kewensis).
+Cyanotis kewensis is a low-maintenance plant and prospers in bright indirect light with 4-6 hours of morning or late afternoon sunshine, warmth of 15-270C, humidity of 50-55% and moderately moist, fertile succulents mix coupled with weekly feeding in the growing season.
+Learn how to grow and care for Teddy Bear Plant.

-If you fail to provide the right growing conditions, the plant may begin to die.
-Herebelow are 10 reasons why a Teddy Bear Vine may die and how to fix them.
+If you fail to provide the right growing conditions, your Teddy Bear Plant may begin to die.
+Herebelow are 10 reasons why your Teddy Bear Vine may die and how to fix them.

 10 Reasons Why Teddy Bear Vine is Dying & Solutions